Bumiputera (Malaysia)

-Bumiputera or bumiputra (Jawi: بوميڤوترا, Native), often shortened to Bumi in casual contexts, is a term used in Malaysia to refer to the Malays, the Orang Asli of Peninsular Malaysia, various indigenous peoples of East Malaysia and certain Peranakans sub-groups.
+Bumiputera or bumiputra (Jawi: بوميڤوترا, Native), often shortened to Bumi in casual contexts, is a term used in Malaysia to refer to the Malays, the Orang Asli of Peninsular Malaysia, various indigenous peoples of East Malaysia and certain Peranakan sub-groups.
 The term, rooted in the Sanskrit word later absorbed into the classical Malay bhumiputra (भूमिपुत्र), literally translates as "son of the land" or "son of the soil".
 In Indonesia, a related term, "Pribumi", is used, although in Malaysia it more broadly denotes indigenous peoples.

 Following the 13 May incident in 1969, the government implemented the New Economic Policy (NEP), a set of measures granting extensive social, economic and political advantages to bumiputera communities.
 These included affirmative action in education, housing and preferential treatment in the public sectors, officially aimed at improving the socioeconomic position of the bumiputera and appeasing the Malay majority by granting them a constitutionally enshrined privileged status over Malaysian citizens who are Chinese or Indians.
 Although originally presented as a temporary solution to interethnic tensions, the policy has remained in force for decades and has been described as a form of institutionalised racism.

 While such policies have contributed to the emergence of a substantial urban Malay middle class, they have done comparatively little to eliminate poverty within rural areas.
 Critics argue that the system entrenches ethnic hierarchies by privileging one group at the expense of minorities, creating an enduring imbalance in economic opportunity, political representation and access to resources.
 This has led to allegations that Malaysia's governance structure perpetuates inequality as a matter of state policy, leaving minority communities marginalised and, in some cases, dispossessed.